jdelrue/info_grid/docs/testnet/testnetv0.1.md

 ![](../images/testnetv0.1/select-bootloader.png)

-Depending on the use case (virtual / physical) make a physical boot device of use the selected method for the Virtualisation technology.
+Depending on the use case (virtual/physical) make a physical boot of the device using the selected method for the Virtualisation technology.
 In this case - configure Virtualbox to boot the iso image After a while of will be booted completely (depending on your network speed)

 ![](../images/testnetv0.1/zero-os-booting.png)

-And you can see the zerotier address of your private (zerotier) network, and the assumed private IP addresses.
-In your zerotier management portal there is a section with private overlay members.
+And you can see the zero tier address of your private (zero tier) network, and the assumed private IP addresses.
+In your zero tier management portal there is a section with private overlay members.
 Your booted Zero-OS should show up as a new member and you need to authorize it to become part of the secured overlay network.

-At this point in time you should have succeeded to get the following items done.
+At this point, you should have been able to get the following items done.
 These need to be finished otherwise you will not be able to connect to your private, off-grid, unsecured Zero-OS machine.

-1. Create a zerotier account and overlay network
+1. Create a zero tier account and an overlay network
-2. Download, install and configure the zerotier client for your laptop to connect with
+2. Download, install and configure the zero tier client for your laptop to connect with
-3. Configure and Download the Zero-OS bootloader in the preferred format for you specific setup:  USB, ISO, PXE script.
+3. Configure and Download the Zero-OS bootloader in the preferred format for your specific setup:  USB, ISO, PXE script.
 4. Accept the booted Zero-OS node in your private overlay network.
-This network should now have two nodes as a minumum:  You laptop and your Zero-OS machine.
+This network should now have two nodes as a minimum:  Your laptop and your Zero-OS machine.

 ###  Step 4: Download and install the Zero-OS container manager

-The Zero-OS container manager has been designed and created to hide a lot of conplexity for simple testing of the effectiveness of the operating system and containers running on it.
+The Zero-OS container manager has been designed and created to hide a lot of complexity for simple testing of the effectiveness of the operating system and containers running on it.
 It provides a simple interface for experimenting with a private setup.
 The software is opensource and can be found here: https://github.com/threefoldtech/zos

 The specific instructions to build the zos client on your operating systems are [here](https://github.com/threefoldtech/zos/blob/development/doc/building.md).
-You have succesfully installed the zos client you should be able to run it (depending on where you have put the binary) as follows:
+You have successsfully installed the zos client you should be able to run it (depending on where you have put the binary) as follows:

 ![](../images/testnetv0.1/zos_commandline.png)

 ### Step 5: Launch and stop containers.

-Here we assume that the ip address of the booted Zero-OS machine is `10.244.199.142`.
-We add the machine to the zos confguration file:
+Here we assume that the IP address of the booted Zero-OS machine is `10.244.199.142`.
+We add the machine to the zos configuration file:

 ```
 zos configure --name="github-demo" --address=10.244.199.142
 zos setdefault github-demo
 ```

-After doing this the zos client is set to use the "github-demo" machine as a default target and this can be tested by doing the following test-ping: `
+After doing this the zos client is set to use the "GitHub-demo" machine as a default target and this can be tested by doing the following test-ping: `

 ```
 zos ping